-In planning and performing our audit, we considered the Louisiana Sheriffs' Automobile Program's internal control over financial reporting (internal control) as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Program's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the Louisiana Sheriffs' Automobile Program's internal control.
+In planning and performing our audit, we considered the Program's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Program's internal control.
+Accordingly, we do not express an opinion on the effectiveness of the Program's internal control.